 OCB especially encourages proposals that:

-- Address new community guideposts such as NSF’s Ten Big Ideas, the 2018 Decadal Strategy for Earth Observations from Space, and the Second State of the Carbon Cycle (SOCCR-2) Report
+- Address new community guideposts such as OceanObs19 Community White papers, NSF’s Ten Big Ideas, the 2018 Decadal Strategy for Earth Observations from Space, the Second State of the Carbon Cycle (SOCCR-2) Report

-- Complement ongoing OCB-relevant community-based science programs and initiatives (e.g., EXPORTS)
+- Complement ongoing OCB-relevant community-based science programs and initiatives (e.g., EXPORTS, Arctic-COLORS)

 - Strengthen collaboration with partner program communities such as SOLAS, IMBeR, U.S. CLIVAR, IOCCP, and GEOTRACES

-Proposals should be a maximum of 5 pages in length and should explicitly address:
+Proposals should be a maximum of 5 pages in length and explicitly address:

-- How the workshop supports and advances OCB research and observational priorities
+1) How the activity supports and advances OCB research and observational priorities

 All proposals should include the rationale for and detailed description of the activity, a budget, and a budget justification.
 No salary support may be included in the budget.
 Budget should explicitly note and account for the anticipated number of participants in the proposed activity.
 Please note that due to U.S. federal funding sources, the OCB Project Office must prioritize support for U.S.-based activities and scientists.
-Please carefully consider and provide reasonable cost estimates for travel, catering/per diem, housing, meeting room and A/V costs, transportation, publications, etc. A good first estimate that takes all of these costs into account is ~$800-1,000 per person.
+Please carefully consider and provide reasonable cost estimates for travel, meal and coffee break catering/per diem, housing, meeting room and A/V costs, transportation, publications, etc. A good first estimate is ~$800-1,000 per person for the above during a three-day meeting.
 If you are receiving support from another program or organization, please include a letter of support indicating their commitment and note the details in the budget.

 Scoping Workshops and Training Activities